Klrfl/abs-app/README.md

   - ~~signup~~
   - login
 - ~~make `.sql` file for database migrations~~
-- make API documentation (in progress)
+- make documentation (in progress)
 - ~~implement pagination and limiting~~
 - add unit testing
-- migrate this API to use Docker (lmao I will probably not do this)
+- migrate code to use Docker (lmao I will probably not do this)
 - final configurations and deploy!!
 - make a frontend application probably